 Evaluating TEACCH Workstation Effectiveness

-Data collection might focus on completion rates, time spent on task, and the level of adult support required.
-This information guides decisions about advancing to more complex visual schedules, increasing task quantities, or introducing new types of activities.
+Data collection might focus on completion rates, time on task and the level of adult support required.
+This information helps teachers decide when to use more complex visual schedules.
+It can also guide decisions about increasing task quantities or introducing new types of mastered activities (O'Brien, 2018).

 The Four Essential Questions Framework

 The first question, 'What work?', requires clear visual organisation.
-Place task boxes or folders in a designated 'to do' area, numbered or colour-coded to match the student's schedule.
-For example, a student might see three numbered boxes on their left shelf, instantly understanding these are today's tasks.
+Place task boxes or folders in a designated 'to do' area, numbered or colour-coded to match the learner's schedule.
+For example, a Year 3 learner might see three numbered boxes on the left shelf and know these are today's independent tasks.

-The second question, 'How much?', addresses the common anxiety many students experience about workload.
-Visual clarity here prevents overwhelming situations; a student can see exactly three task boxes rather than wondering if more work will appear.
-Some teachers use visual completion strips where students move a marker after each task, providing additional reassurance about progress.
+The second question, 'How much?', addresses the anxiety many learners experience about workload.
+Visual clarity prevents overload: a learner can see exactly three task boxes rather than wondering whether more work will appear.
+Some teachers use visual completion strips where learners move a marker after each task, giving visible reassurance about progress.

 Questions three and four, 'When finished?' and 'What next?', complete the independence cycle.
 A clearly marked 'finished' basket on the right provides immediate feedback that work is complete.
-The 'what next' component might be a visual schedule showing break time, a choice board for preferred activities, or a transition card indicating the next classroom activity.
-Without these final elements, students often remain at their workstation, uncertain whether they've truly completed their responsibilities.
+The 'what next' component might be a visual schedule showing break time, a choice board for preferred activities, or a transition card for the next classroom activity.
+Without these final elements, learners may remain at their workstation, unsure whether the task is really complete.

 TEACCH Workstation Resources and Training